quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ~~~
        o
-       | PATH_CHALLENGE sent/received on new path
+       | PATH_CHALLENGE sent/received on a new path
        v
  +------------+    Path validation abandoned
  | Validating |----------------------------------+